inspirsea/IPS/readme.md

-# IPS
+# Particle-Ins

 ### Description
-IPS is a library to quickly and efficiently create particle effects.
+Particle-Ins is a library to quickly and efficiently create particle effects.

 It is written in Typescript and uses WebGL for its rendering.